oscarkarnalim/CSTRANGE/README.md

 USTRANGE is an expanded version of STRANGE by incorporating three types of similarity, optimising the comparison algorithm, and adding an user interface.
 Further details about STRANGE can be seen in [the corresponding paper](https://doi.org/10.1109/ACCESS.2021.3073703) published in IEEE Access.
 USTRANGE can exclude template code and common code.
 Template code removal is adapted from STRANGE while common code removal is adapted from [Common Code Segment Selector](https://github.com/oscarkarnalim/c2s2).

 Currently, the tool supports Java and Python submissions.
-The tool can also act as a simple user interface for JPlag, allowing four more acceptable languages of submissions: C, C++, C#, and Text.
+The tool can also act as a simple user interface for JPlag, allowing five more acceptable languages of submissions: C, C++, C#, and Text.